Case Study: Dispersion Engineering for Telecom Fibers

 Key questions:

-• What side effects can that have?
+- What side effects can that optimization have, for example concerning propagation losses?

-• Can we also achieve spectrally flat chromatic dispersion?
+- Can we also achieve spectrally flat chromatic dispersion?

 The performance of a fiber-based telecom system is often substantially influenced by effects of the chromatic dispersion of the used transmission fibers.
 Therefore, dispersion engineering is often applied to optimize performance.
 In this case study, we explore some typical methods to find designs for dispersion-shifted fibers and dispersion-flattened fibers.